GreenXenith/greek/README.md

 ## Implementations
 ### Coloring
 Some nodes (render, painted tiles) have 8 available colors variants.
-They can be obtained by combining them with a dye (dye is not consumed) or punching a colorable node with a dye.
+They can be obtained by combining them with a dye (dye is consumed by default) or punching a colorable node with a dye.

 ### Stairs
 I need to be able to use dye punch-coloring on certain stairs (painted tile, render).
 Default stairs has two issues: